yyoonsahng/C_Project/README.md

-# Final Project of C Programming in Konkuk University
+# Final Project of C Programming on Konkuk University